 The calculation in our disease example is very simple because the number of states is small.
 However, multiply the prior and the likelihood curve in high-dimensional space or continuous space is often intractable.
-The integral for the marginal probability is hard to compute also.
+The integral for the marginal probability in the denominator is hard to compute also.

-In ML, we often use Bayes inference to find the model w using the posterior distribution.
+In ML, we use Bayes inference to find the model w using the posterior distribution.

-The marginal probability in the denominator sums over w and is no longer a function of w.
+The marginal probability in the denominator sums over w which is no longer a function of w.
 Hence, it is a constant w.r.t. w.
-Therefore, we can ignore.
+Therefore, we can ignore it.
 We can find the same optimal solution with or without the marginal probability.

 Naive Bayes’ theorem